syntatis/wp-hook/README.md

 ---

+> [!CAUTION]
+> This package is currently in active development.
+Please be aware that there may be some changes as the package continue to evolve.

 A lightweight class wrapper designed to enable the use of WordPress hooks in an object-oriented manner.
 Inspired by the [WordPress Plugin Boilerplate](https://wppb.me/), this package introduces a cleaner syntax and enhanced features for managing hooks in your WordPress plugin or theme.

 ## Motivation